New Database Quantifies Economic Impact of Federal Regulations

 Federal regulations have proliferated since the 1970s, when federal laws created several major regulatory agencies such as the Environmental Protection Agency (EPA), the Department of Housing and Urban Development (HUD), and the Department of Energy (DOE).

 In fact, the total number of pages published in the annual Code of Federal Regulations—the set of books in which all federal regulations in effect in each year are published—has increased from 54,843 in 1970 to 175,496 in 2013.

 Government, the Great Obstructer

-A new publicly searchable database, RegData 2.0, was created to help us answer these types of questions and more.
+A new publicly searchable database, RegData 2.0, was created to help answer these types of questions and more.

-With RegData, users can easily create graphs and tables that paint of picture of the regulatory climate in the US since 1997.
 With hundreds of regulator-specific and thousands of industry-specific options to choose from, RegData is an effective tool to help inform many types of policy and economic debates, for activists and policymakers alike.

 Patrick A. McLaughlin, Ph.D., (firstname.lastname@example.org) is a senior research fellow at the Mercatus Center at George Mason University.